gadon1/slim/README.md

 ```

 For text overlay and snackbar you can set the background color and text style.\
-For overlay of text or widget you can specify if dismissable.
+For overlay of text or widget you can specify if dismissible.

 ## State Management